In conversation with Boris Richter

 ©Aleksey-Stemmer

-"Building a hydrogen economy will require skilled professionals and leaders in all areas along the value chains, as well as in politics and government."
+"Competent specialists and managers in all areas along the value chain, as well as in politics and administration, are needed to build a hydrogen economy."

-We always talk about the skilled workers and those responsible in the companies.
-You're now also bringing administration into play - what role does it play in building the hydrogen economy?
+We always talk about the skilled workers and managers in the companies.
+You are now also bringing the administration into play - what role does it play in the development of the hydrogen economy?

-RC: There is currently a strong political will for the transformation of the industry and numerous investments in model projects.
-For the development of a hydrogen economy, competent specialists and managers are needed in all areas along the value chains, as well as in politics and administration.
+RC: There is currently a strong political will for the transformation of the industry and numerous investments in pilot projects.
+Competent specialists and managers in all areas along the value chain, as well as in politics and administration, are needed to develop a hydrogen economy.
 In addition, hydrogen economy projects are complex, interdisciplinary and innovative.
 A dedicated training program can shorten the learning curve and reduce the cost of mistakes.

-RC: Let me give you a few examples: For the use of hydrogen vehicles in the vehicle fleet, dedicated logistics must also be provided the decision for a system sets a company for years and entails numerous follow-up decisions.
+RC: Let me give you a few examples: For the use of hydrogen vehicles in the vehicle fleet, dedicated logistics must also be provided the decision for a system determines a company for years and entails numerous subsequent decisions.
 Employees of banks or insurance companies must be able to assess the technical dimensions of a hydrogen project in order to evaluate its feasibility and financial viability.
-Public administration staff must review applications for new hydrogen-related plants and facilities, and economic development agencies must recognize the opportunities, as well as challenges, that the hydrogen economy presents for their region.
-All of these individuals need ongoing, comprehensive, and up-to-date training and education.
+Employees of public administrations must review applications for new hydrogen-related plants and facilities, and business development agencies must recognize the opportunities and challenges that the hydrogen economy offers for their region.
+All these people need continuous, comprehensive and up-to-date training and further education.

 Source: MU

 Olaf Lies, Minister for the Environment, Energy, Building and Climate Protection in Lower Saxony (center), is committed to the rapid development of the hydrogen economy.
-To this end, he has, among other things, launched a funding guideline to support companies like aha in Hanover in their conversion to sustainable energies. ©NWN
+To this end, he has launched a funding guideline to support companies such as aha in Hanover in their transition to sustainable energy. ©NWN

-What qualifications do skilled workers need to work with renewable energies, but especially with hydrogen?
+What qualifications do specialists need to work with renewable energies, but above all with hydrogen?

-RC: This depends on the industry in which they work: But in general, in addition to the qualification they already have, any professional who wants to deal with renewable energy and especially hydrogen needs the necessary expertise.
-Furthermore, they should be able to look at renewable energy projects and also hydrogen economy projects from different perspectives, understand them if possible and communicate with different actors/trades in these fields.
+RC: This depends on the sector in which you work: But in general, in addition to the qualifications they already have, any specialist who wants to deal with renewable energies and hydrogen in particular needs the necessary specialist knowledge.
+They should also be able to look at renewable energy projects and the hydrogen economy from different perspectives, understand them as well as possible and communicate with various players/trades in these areas.

-Which professionals, for example, take part in the continuing education program at the University of Oldenburg?
+Which specialists, for example, take part in further training at the University of Oldenburg?

-RC: Our participants include professionals from a wide variety of backgrounds: Engineers who want to gain specific expertise on hydrogen technologies, bankers who want to address specific economic questions about hydrogen timelines and price drivers, and so on.
-Importantly, however, these professionals are asked to work together to develop a virtual hydrogen project that encompasses all of these aspects, so that each can not only contribute his or her own discipline, but also learn to see through the eyes of the other and get a complete picture of the entire project process.
+RC: Our participants include professionals from a wide range of backgrounds: Engineers who want to gain specific know-how about hydrogen technologies, bankers who want to address specific economic issues around timelines and price drivers for hydrogen, and so on.
+Importantly, however, these professionals are asked to work together to develop a virtual hydrogen project that encompasses all these aspects, so that each can not only contribute their own discipline, but also learn to see through the eyes of the other and get a complete picture of the whole project process.

-Continuing education is offered in a combination of classroom and online sessions, as well as field trips. ©AdobeStock
+The training is offered in a combination of classroom and online sessions, as well as excursions. ©AdobeStock

-"Leaders need to understand the "ecosystem" of the hydrogen economy."
+"Managers need to understand the 'ecosystem' of the hydrogen economy."

-Now we've talked about skilled workers.
+Now we've talked about specialists.
 In which areas do managers need to undergo further training in order to stay on the ball?

-RC: Executives must decide if and how the hydrogen economy is relevant to their company or division and, if so, establish a business segment.
-The decentralized nature of renewables creates opportunities for many companies whose executives need to understand the hydrogen economy "ecosystem."
-This requires a basic technical understanding as well as knowledge of the components, dimensions, players and political dimensions of hydrogen projects, as well as the hydrogen economy.
-They also need to be able to assess possible business models and know which competencies and people they need for a hydrogen project.
+RC: Managers must decide whether and how the hydrogen economy is relevant to their company or division and, if so, establish a business segment.
+The decentralized nature of renewable energies offers opportunities for many companies whose managers need to understand the "ecosystem" of the hydrogen economy.
+In addition to a basic technical understanding, this also requires knowledge of the components, dimensions, players and political dimensions of hydrogen projects and the hydrogen economy.
+They must also be able to assess possible business models and know which skills and people they need for a hydrogen project.

-Your assessment: Will we see completely new training occupations, or will the topic of hydrogen have to be integrated into existing training programs?
+Your assessment: Will we see completely new training professions or will the topic of hydrogen have to be integrated into existing training programs?

 RC: In the short term, the urgent need for specialists must be met with our own new courses and programs, such as ours.
-We aim to provide the necessary technical and overview knowledge as well as the different perspectives and an independent orientation ability in the hydrogen economy in six months with a high-quality academic further education, which has a strong practical orientation.
-In the medium term, I believe that the subject of hydrogen will become more and more part of the normal educational canon.
-But also in this phase I see good perspectives for our program of further education for specialists and executives of the hydrogen economy.
+We are aiming to provide the necessary specialist and general knowledge as well as the various perspectives and independent orientation skills in the hydrogen economy in six months with a high-quality academic training program that has a strong practical orientation.
+In the medium term, I believe that the topic of hydrogen will increasingly become part of the normal training canon.
+But even in this phase, I see good prospects for our program of further training for specialists and managers in the hydrogen economy.

 Source: NWN

-The continuing education program of the Carl von Ossietzky University Oldenburg, Leibniz University Hannover and the Fraunhofer Institute for Wind Energy Systems IWES builds on existing professional qualifications and experience of the participants and enables them to assess, initiate and manage hydrogen projects.
-During the training, a hydrogen project is realistically planned and calculated.
+The further education program of the Carl von Ossietzky University Oldenburg, Leibniz University Hannover and the Fraunhofer Institute for Wind Energy Systems IWES builds on the participants' existing professional qualifications and experience and enables them to assess, initiate and manage hydrogen projects.
+During the training, a hydrogen project is planned and calculated realistically.

-The successful development of a hydrogen economy requires comprehensive education and training in many sectors.
+The successful development of a hydrogen economy requires comprehensive training and further education in many sectors.
 The NWN summarizes the current offers here and provides an overview of the relevant qualifications in Lower Saxony.

 ©Shutterstock